smartdevicelink/sdl_hmi_integration_guidelines/docs/AppService/PerformAppServiceInteraction/index.md

 !!!

 !!!
 NOTE
-If the HMI is the ASC, SDL will:
+If the HMI is the App Service Consumer (ASC), SDL will:
 1. Activate the service specified with `serviceID` if `requestServiceActive` is set to `true` !!!